-Longwood University recognizes the importance of compliance with the Substantive Change for Accredited Institutions of the Commission on Colleges policy statement of the Southern Association of Colleges and Schools (SACSCOC, 2011), which requires the university to report all substantive changes accurately and in a timely manner to the Commission on Colleges (COC).
-This policy exists specifically to establish, clarify and communicate the requirement that all university changes deemed to be "substantive" must be approved by the President and Board of Visitors, with subsequent notification to and/or approval by the COC for the university’s regional accrediting body, the Southern Association of Colleges and Schools (SACS).
+Longwood University recognizes the importance of compliance with the Substantive Change for SACSCOC Accredited Institutions of the Commission on Colleges policy statement of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), which requires the university to report all substantive changes accurately and in a timely manner to SACSCOC.
+This policy exists specifically to establish, clarify and communicate the requirement that all university changes deemed to be "substantive" must be approved by the President and Board of Visitors, with subsequent notification to and/or approval by the university’s regional accrediting body, SACSCOC.

-SACS accredits the university and its programs and services, wherever they are located or however they are delivered.
-The SACSCOC is recognized by the United States Department of Education as an agency whose accreditation enables its member institutions to seek eligibility to participate in federally funded programs.
-SACS requires accredited institutions to follow the substantive change procedures of the COC.
-In order to retain accreditation, the university is required to comply with SACS and COC procedures concerning substantive changes.
+SACSCOC accredits the university and its programs and services, wherever they are located or however they are delivered.
+SACSCOC is recognized by the United States Department of Education as an agency whose accreditation enables its member institutions to seek eligibility to participate in federally funded programs.
+SACSCOC requires accredited institutions to follow its substantive change procedures.
+In order to retain accreditation, the university is required to comply with SACSCOC procedures concerning substantive changes.

 - Branch Campus: A location of an institution that is geographically apart and independent of the main campus of the institution.
 A location is independent of the main campus if